 • Why was my application declined?

 For all CEBA program FAQs, please visit ceba-cuec.ca

 FAQ: Is there a deadline for completing an application at my primary financial institution and for uploading supporting documents?

-• You must complete the CEBA application at your primary financial institution by latest October 31st, 2020.
+• You must complete the CEBA application at your primary financial institution by the latest December 31, 2020.

 • After completing the application with your financial institution, you must upload supporting documentation.